arthurboss/chordium/docs/ideas/storing-data.md

 ### Display Name

-Due to edge cases, like AC/DC or names with different characters, it's best to scrape the displayName and store it as well, instead of extracting it from the URL path.
+Due to edge cases, like AC/DC, Guns N' Roses and other names with different characters, it's best to scrape the displayName and store it as well, instead of extracting it from the URL path.

 ### Song Count